Seed-Stack/turbok8s/README.md

 # Acknowledgement
 turbok8s would not be possible without all of the wonderful tools upon which it relies!

-# Running
+# Running / Getting Started
 There are various ways to get started with turbok8s.
 For an in-depth, manual, and totally-configurable experience that still takes under an hour see [hand deploy](hand/README.md).

-For a one-liner that's still just as configurable and you can "hit go and go make coffee" see [kustomize](kustomize/README.md)

 ### services
 Because most personal machines aren't directly exposed to the internet, there are only a small subset of useful services that are currently spun up locally, however the ultimate goal is to be able to run everthing locally so you can mirror production.